Book projects in progress

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-ON-GOING AND LONG RANGE PROJECTS
+ON-GOING AND LONG RANGE BOOK PROJECTS

-Slips of Thought from Chaucer to Milton: Imagining the Stuff of Allegory
+Slips of Thought from Chaucer to Milton: Imagining the stuff of allegory

 Nineteenth Century Writers Reading Renaissance Texts: Poe, Melville, and Marx